 “85.
 However, for the third discrimination ground – the failure to make reasonable adjustments – a medical model approach must be retained.
 This will ensure clarity for business about the extent to which they have to make adjustments and ensures that the most vulnerable receive the support they need.”

-(Source: Work and Pensions Committee report The Equality Bill: how disability equality fits within a single Equality Act (link to parliament.uk)).
+(Source: Work and Pensions Committee report The Equality Bill: how disability equality fits within a single Equality Act (parliament.uk)).

 Part of the reasoning behind the Work and Pensions Committee view is evidently the complexity and cost that can be involved in establishing that a person falls within the DDA: